instantlinux/docker-tools/images/git-dump/README.md

 This dockerizes a simple script I wrote years ago to create git bundle backups of a private git server.

-The example Docker compose service definition will cause a dump of all accessible projects to happen at the default hour (0:45am in $TZ) from a GitLab server named git.instantlinux.net onto a subdirectory git in volume "backup".
+The example kubernetes / docker-compose service definition will cause a dump of all accessible projects to happen at the default hour (0:45am in $TZ) from a GitLab server named git.instantlinux.net onto a subdirectory git in volume "backup".

 ### Usage